runpodfree/.github/profile/README.md

 ---

-The **RunPod Free Trial** is not a traditional free hosting plan but credits based offers for new users who want to test real GPU cloud infrastructure before committing to a paid plan.
+If you search about  **RunPod Free Trial** or **Runpod coupon codes** you might be getting invalid codes and tips from various articles.
+This guide addreses it and gives proven solutions.
+Runpod offers free credits and coupon codes for new users who want to test real GPU cloud infrastructure before committing to a paid plan.

-If you've been searching for a straight answer about how it works in 2026: the offer is genuinely useful, but only if you go in with realistic expectations.
-This is not zero-cost, no-card, unlimited GPU access.
-It is a **promotional credit system**, and a stronger offer than most people realize.
+After testing everything on RunPod, I want to show you how to claim and use trial credits and coupon codes.
+One quick note before we start RunPod doesn't have official promo codes, but it does let users create gift codes.

 ---